-A foreign exchange loss of \$37,889 was recorded for the year ended March 31, 2023, compared to a foreign exchange gain of \$10,989 in the prior year, primarily due to the weakening of the Namibian dollar during the current year.
+A foreign exchange gain of \$713 was recorded for the three-month period ended December 31, 2023, compared to a foreign exchange loss of \$1,164 in the comparable period, primarily due to the changes in the Namibian dollar.
 The Company expects to continue incurring foreign exchange gains and losses arising from fluctuations in the value of the United States dollar and the Namibian dollar relative to the Canadian dollar.